Millions of people will come together this autumn to celebrate one of the most significant festivals in Indian culture - Diwali.

 Romy tells us, "India is a big country so ways of making similar dishes can differ.
 I not only make lots of sweet dishes, but a lot of Indian street food snacks too.
-I make Saffron Jalebis (a delicious sweet Indian treat), Shankarpale (a diamond-shaped pastry-filled treat) and Kajoo barfi (a popular Indian dessert made with cashew nuts)."
+I make Saffron Jalebis (a fried Indian treat coated in sweet syrup), Shankarpale (small diamond-shaped pastries) and Kajoo barfi (popular Indian sweets made with ground cashew nuts and condensed milk)."

 It seems no celebration in Hindu culture would be complete without lots of homemade sweet treats.
 Romy tells us, "Desserts are the main highlight of the festival.
 I'm not sure why, but I think sweets are a fitting way to celebrate good over evil.
 I tend to make them in bulk as all Indian sweets take a long time to make."

 "For savoury food we mostly cook vegetarian dishes.
-I will be making Samosas (try our pumpkin-filled samosas, below), Chaat (which is like a fried dough) and Dahi Bhalla (savoury dumplings served with yoghurt)."
+I will be making Samosas, Chaat (crispy pieces of fried dough tossed with chopped onion, coriander, yogurt and other tasty toppings) and Dahi Bhalla (savoury dumplings served with yoghurt)."

-For more Diwali-inspired dishes, check out these five mouthwateringly-good recipes below.
+For more Diwali-inspired dishes, check out these four mouthwatering recipes below.

 Cardamom & pistachio nan khatai

 When it comes to Diwali foods, sweets reign supreme.
-Try these Indian shortbreads, full of crunchy nuts and a subtly fragrant flavour.
+Try these Indian shortbreads, full of crunchy nuts with an aromatic flavour.

 Red onion bhajis

-This pumpkin samosas recipe makes a dozen large, vegetarian samosas and is a great way to combine seasonal flavours with an Indian favourite.
+This pumpkin samosa recipe makes a dozen large, vegetarian samosas - and is a great way to combine seasonal produce with an Indian favourite.

 Creamy quinoa ‘rice’ pudding

-Traditional Indian rice pudding or ‘kheer’ is often made with coconut milk and pistachios, which we’ve added here, but this ‘rice’ pudding has a different texture thanks to the inclusion of gluten-free quinoa.
-Try this creamy quinoa 'rice' pudding here.
+Traditional Indian rice pudding or ‘kheer’ is often made with coconut milk and pistachios, which we’ve added here.
+But our ‘rice’ pudding has a different texture thanks to the inclusion of gluten-free quinoa.
+Try our creamy quinoa 'rice' pudding recipe here.